 1. Engage in market research and product development.

 The success of your marketing work is first and foremost contingent on your product.
 Make sure it's well developed and your team can speak to its benefits and the story behind it.

 - Engaging in market research to understand your buyers' needs.

 - Speaking to your current customers to uncover their pain points and see which needs to address in your current product or service line.

 - Monitoring industry trends to identify a potential demand in your market.

 - Collaborating with your product team during product development to ensure it meets your buyer personas' needs.

-- Have your product tested by current customers to see how they're using the product and if it's actually solving for their problems.
+- Having your product tested by current customers to see how they're using the product or service and if it's actually solving for their problems.